-Several purposes may be served by self-harm such as communicating unmet needs, feelings, finding comfort, self-punishing, gaining control over the situation or life, avoidance, etc. Self-harm can be a way to help someone cope with overwhelming emotions such as rage, sadness, emptiness, grief, self-hatred, fear, loneliness, or guilt.
+Several purposes may be served by self-harm, such as communicating unmet needs and feelings, finding comfort, self-punishing, gaining control over the situation or life, avoidance, etc. In addition, self-harm can be a way to help someone cope with overwhelming emotions such as rage, sadness, emptiness, grief, self-hatred, fear, loneliness, or guilt.

 There is never one reason, event, or experience that may cause self-harm, but the research shows that the experiences most intricately linked to self-harm in young people are:

-There is a lot of stigmas, myths, and negative attitudes surrounding self-harm in the school setting or among health care professionals.
-Very often assumption is being made about why children or Young People are self-harming and how to treat them.
+There are a lot of stigmas, myths, and negative attitudes surrounding self-harm in the school setting or among health care professionals.
+Often, assumptions are made about why children or Young People self-harm and how to treat them.